-Independent insurance agents like McClain Insurance do more than just live in your community – we help support it.
-We do this in part through our McClain Insurance Community Champion Award, local event sponsorships, and our client referral program.
+As independent insurance agents, we do more than just live in your community – we help support it.
+We do this in part through our Share the Good client referral program.

-This year, our client referral program is better than ever.
-Tell friends and family about your good experience with McClain Insurance, and we pledge to pay it forward in our community.
-Here’s how it works…
+Tell friends and family about your good experience with McClain Insurance, and we pledge to pay it forward.
+Here’s how it works:

 As the nation’s largest volunteer-supported mentoring network, Big Brothers Big Sisters makes meaningful, monitored matches between adult volunteers (“Bigs”) and children (“Littles”), ages 6 through 18.